SiyumTsega/SiyumTsega/README.md

 ### Hello there 📢

-A desktop and web-based software developer with 6+ years of experience and strong problem-solving and analytical skills.
+Siyum here, a desktop and web-based software developer with 6+ years of experience and strong problem-solving and analytical skills.

 ### Recent Projects 🏘️